ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/advanced-command-line.md

     ls /home | cut -c1

-In order to do the counting, we first need to sort the data and then send it to the "uniq" command to keep only the unique occurences of a letter.
-The "-c" option counts up the number of occurences:
+In order to do the counting, we first need to sort the data and then send it to the "uniq" command to keep only the unique occurrences of a letter.
+The "-c" option counts up the number of occurrences:

     ls /home | cut -c1 | sort | uniq -c